Marcin-Blazowski/k8s-hardway-azure/docs/02-compute-resources.md

 Log in into [Azure Portal](https://portal.azure.com) in a separate Internet browser tab.

+## Provision Compute Resources

-Click the button above to deploye ARM template on your Azure cloud.
+- Click the button above to deploye ARM template on your Azure cloud.
 Use CTRL + Click to open in a new tab.

 [![Deploy To Azure](../docs/images/deploy-to-azure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMarcin-Blazowski%2Fk8s-hardway-azure%2Fmain%2Fazure%2Fazuredeploy-k8s-hardway.json)

-Select your subscription.
+- Select your subscription.

-Click "Create new" to create dedicated resource group for your Kubernetest Cluster (k8s).
+- Click "Create new" to create dedicated resource group for your Kubernetest Cluster (k8s).
 Recommendation: Use "k8s-test-rg" or any other similar name.
 Note the name of the resource group.
 You will need it to clean up resources to limit the cost of the cloud.

-Select region (the one which is close to you is the best choice).
+- Select region (the one which is close to you is the best choice).

-Note: I assume that you have SSH key pair.
+- Note: I assume that you have SSH key pair.
 If you do not have one create it and use with your preferred SSH client later in this tutorial.

-Select "Use existing public key" for "SSH public key source" or use any other option if you know what your are doing.
+- Select "Use existing public key" for "SSH public key source" or use any other option if you know what your are doing.

-Put you SSH public key into "Admin Ssh Public Key".
+- Put you SSH public key into "Admin Ssh Public Key".

-Set your VM sizes.
+- Set your VM sizes.
 I do recommend "Standard_B1ms" for master nodes and "Standard_B1s" for workers and loadbalancer.
 If you use Azure free account you will have to select smallest supported by your subscription (B sizes were not supported by my free account).

-This does the below:
+## Compute Resources

+The deployment should create what is described below:

 - Deploys 5 VMs - 2 Master, 2 Worker and 1 Loadbalancer with the name 'k8s-hardway* '
     > This is the default settings.
 This can be changed by setting template parameters.